Skip to main content

 • After contact with blood, body fluids or excretions, mucous membranes, nonintact skin, or wound dressings

-• When hands will be moving from a contaminated body site to a clean body site during patient care
+• If hands will be moving from a contaminated body site to a clean body site

 Recommendations regarding fingernails state: